BBualdo/kanban-task-manager/README.md

 34. I've implemented showing `EditBoard` modal when user clicks `Add New Column` button either on `Empty` page or next to the existing columns.
 35. Added another modal: This time for adding tasks.
 36. I built `AddTask` modal based on `AddBoard` modal.
 For now user can Add and remove subtasks, change Task's title and description, but none of these changes will affect anything.
 It's time to build it properly.
+37. `AddTask` modal now allows user to Add tasks to `selectedBoard` and to proper column by selecting status from `Dropdown`.
+I had to create new copy of entire board when `Add Task` button is clicked, otherwise strange error occured, like tasks array wasn't array.
+It means that I have to prevent mutating data directly everywhere in my code.
+But I will leave it for future.

 ### Built with